 Pattern color: It should coordinate with one's skin tone and the overall style of the outfit.

-How to coordinate outfits
+How to match outfits

 1. Proportion